Joan Miró: Late life and death

 In 1979 Miró received a doctorate honoris causa from the University of Barcelona.
-The artist, who suffered from heart failure, died in his home in Palma, Mallorca on 25 December 1983 at age 90.
+The artist, who suffered from heart failure, died in his home in Palma de Mallorca on 25 December 1983 at age 90.
 He was later interred in the Montjuïc Cemetery in Barcelona.

 Mental health

 Miró had many episodes of depression throughout his life.
 He experienced his first depression when he was 18 in 1911.
-Miró said, I was demoralized and suffered from a serious depression.
-I fell really ill, and stayed three months in bed.
+Miró said, "I was demoralized and suffered from a serious depression.
+I fell really ill, and stayed three months in bed".
 He used painting as a way of dealing with depression, and it supposedly made him calmer and his thoughts less dark.
-Miró said that without painting he became very depressed, gloomy and I get 'black ideas', and I do not know what to do with myself.
+Miró said that without painting he became "very depressed, gloomy and I get 'black ideas', and I do not know what to do with myself".

-His mental state is visible in his painting Carnival of the Harlequin.
+His mental state is visible in his painting Carnival of the Harlequin (The Harlequin's Carnival).
 He tried to paint the chaos he experienced in his mind, the desperation of wanting to leave that chaos behind and the pain created because of that.
 Miró painted the symbol of the ladder here which is also visible in multiple other paintings after this painting.
 It is supposed to symbolize escaping.

 The relation between creativity and mental illness is very well studied.
 It has been argued that creative people have a higher chance of suffering from a manic depressive illness or schizophrenia, as well as higher chance of transmitting this genetically.
-Even though we know Miró suffered from episodic depression, it is uncertain whether he also experienced manic episodes, which is often referred to as bipolar disorder.
+Even though it is known that Miró suffered from episodic depression, it is uncertain whether he also experienced manic episodes, which is often referred to as bipolar disorder.